 CARE Most porcelain today, can handle the heat of a microwave and dishwasher but caution should be used as this can cause fine cracks in the glaze.
 Hand washing is best.

-Cast iron, stainless steel, and aluminium to name a few metals that are manufactured for cooking in.
+Cast iron, stainless steel, and aluminum to name a few metals that are manufactured for cooking.
 However, most of these on their own will leach out chemicals that over a long period of time have been shown to not be good for you.

 To combat this the manufacturing companies have taken porcelain and made it into porcelain enamel that when used to cover pots and pans of undesirable metals, provides a hard smooth surface that is very non-porous.